 I saw a flicker of mirth in the reporter’s eyes.
 Sure enough, she pounced: “You were sent out without a key?
 And your lights are locked away in that trailer?” she asked, pointing at it.

 “Yes,” Joe said with a trace of apprehension in his features.
 This situation was taking on a life of its own, and Joe must have realized that it was rather impolitic to be disclosing the blunder to a news reporter, being as it was that we were Teen Challenge students, after all, with authority figures to answer to.
 But the cat was out of the bag.
 Suddenly Marika’s features were bathed in humorous congeniality.
 She had been doing a boring story.
 Now she was doing a funny story.

 Talking to the news about our situation brought a measure of invigoration that completely overshadowed thoughts of consequences.
 Neither Joe nor I had ever been interviewed by a news reporter, and neither of us had ever seen ourselves on television.
 But just a few hours later, back on campus, we found ourselves gathered around the television with our comrades, watching what was from all accounts a very funny news clip.
 Little did we know that certain Teen Challenge executives were watching too, and they weren’t too happy about what they were seeing.

-The clip started out with a prominent display of Teen Challenge banner that hung over the entrance to the tree lot.
+The clip started out with a prominent display of the Teen Challenge banner that hung over the entrance to the tree lot.
 Then came Marika’s voice-over, asking viewers: “Who shops for Christmas trees at the last minute?
-We talked with two local men who are trying to sell Christmas trees today but who aren’t having much luck.
-And it’s no wonder: They’re running without lights, extension cords, signs, tools—even their Santa suit.
+We talked with two local men who were trying to sell Christmas trees today but who weren’t having much luck.
+And it’s no wonder: They’re running without lights, extension cords, signs, tools—or their Santa suit.
 It’s all locked in this trailer, and they were sent out this morning without the key!”
 Here the camera zooms in on Marika’s hand jiggling the lock, just to prove that this is a real, honest-to-goodness snafu.